potassco/clorm/docs/clorm/factbase.rst

 Fact Bases and Querying
 =======================

-As well as offering a higher-level interface for mapping ASP facts to Python objects, Clorm also provides facilities for dealing with collections of facts.
+As well as offering a high-level interface for mapping ASP facts to Python objects, Clorm also provides facilities for dealing with collections of facts.
-Whether they are the set of facts that make up the problem instance or, alternatively, the facts that constitute the *model* of a problem, an ASP application typically does not simply deal with individual facts in isolation.
+An ASP application typically does not simply deal with individual facts in isolation, but instead needs to deal in a collection of facts; whether they are the set of facts that make up the *problem instance* or, alternatively, the facts that constitute the *model* of a problem,

 A Container for Facts
 ---------------------

 Clorm provides the ``FactBase`` class as a container for storing and querying facts.
-A ``FactBase`` can behave much like a normal Python ``set`` object except for two caveats: firstly, it can only contain instances of ``Predicate`` sub-classes, and secondly, it has a database-like query mechanism.
+A ``FactBase`` behaves much like a normal Python ``set`` object with two
+caveats: firstly, it can only contain instances of ``Predicate`` sub-classes, and secondly, it has a database-like query mechanism.

 .. code-block:: python